guerillaxgardener/reading-notes/README.md

 # This is my heading for my reading notes page.
 This is an h1 in HTML

-## This would be h2, and is a blerb about me.
+## This is a blerb about me in h2.

 I am Michael.
 I love rockclimbing outdoors and gardening.